ibm-cloud-docs/power-iaas/removing-network-interface.md

 # How to add or remove a network interface from an AIX virtual machine (VM)
 {: #managing-network-interface}

+Since IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
+IBM PowerVC does not set the IP address for new network interfaces that are created after the machine deployment.
+Any removal of a NIC results in freeing the IP address that was set on it.
 You must remove and readd the AIX VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} AIX VM from a public network.
 {: shortdesc}

+When you toggle a public network on and off, the IBM console regenerates new internal and external IP addresses.
+You need to check the IBM console for the new internal IP address to complete this procedure.
+{: note}

 1. Use the `ifconfig` command to remove the network interface from the AIX VM.
-In the following example, *en0* is the public inteface.
+In the following example, *en0* is the public interface.

     ```
     ifconfig en0 down detach